stain-win/coursera_getcleandata_project/README.md

 Extracts only the measurements on the mean and standard deviation for each measurement into new dataframe.

-Creates another tidy data set, long, with the average of each variable for each activity and each subject.
+Creates another tidy data set, long, with the average of each variable for each activity and each subject and exports it to a .csv file.